Abalone Pearls; Rare Iridescent Treasures of the Sea

 Haliotis rufescens, (the red abalone) that is native to the Pacific Coast, is the largest species of abalone in the world and can grow up to a foot long.
 Abalones from this region of the world have known to yield large pearls.
 According to the Guinness World Records, the largest abalone pearl in the world is a 718.50-carat iridescent baroque, horn-shaped abalone pearl.
 It measures 14 by 8 cm.
 The pearl was found by American, Dat Vi Truong, in Mendocino, California, in 2010.
 Wesley Rankin's "Big Pink" 469.13-carat baroque abalone pearl, also from California, held the previous record.
 Pacific abalone pearls have been treasured and traded for thousands of years by Native American tribes.

-Culturing abalone pearls is difficult because abalones are very sensitive creatures.
-They do not respond well to being handled, are sensitive to temperature and bleed to death if their flesh is pierced.
-Greater success has been realized with the culturing of blister pearls, rather than whole spherical pearls.
-Therefore, cultured abalone pearls tend not to be full spheres, but half-spheres (sold as "mabé pearls" or "half-pearls").
-Some of these are assembled with a mother-of-pearl backing and then buffed to enhance the luster.
-Assembled abalone pearls must be treated with care when used in jewelry, to avoid the separation of the layers.
-Blister abalone pearls (pearls that are attached to the inside of the shell) have been cultured in Paua, New Zealand, California, USA, and Japan.
+Cultivating abalone pearls is a challenging process due to the delicate nature of abalones.
+These creatures are highly sensitive, making them unsuitable for handling.
+They are also susceptible to temperature changes and can perish if their flesh is pierced.
+As a result, the successful cultivation of blister pearls, rather than complete spherical pearls, has been more achievable.
+Consequently, cultured abalone pearls are typically half-spheres, known as "mabé pearls" or "half-pearls."
+Some of these pearls are crafted with a mother-of-pearl backing and polished to enhance their luster.
+It is important to handle assembled abalone pearls with care in jewelry to prevent layer separation.
+Blister abalone pearls, which are attached to the inside of the shell, have been successfully cultured in Paua, New Zealand, California, USA, and Japan.

 Haliotis gigantea (giant abalone, awabi or Siebold's abalone) come from the waters that surround Japan and Korea.
 The meat of abalone is a delicacy in Japan and many other parts of the world, especially China and Hong Kong, and is believed to have medicinal properties and aphrodisiac effects.
 Japan has exported dried abalone to China since the Qing Dynasty.
 In Japan and China, abalone is believed to be good for the eyes.
 It has been highly prized for centuries.
 The samurai of Japan believed that abalone was revitalizing.